JoseRicoCct/Capstone_MScData_Sept23_SB/README.md

 #### 5.1.
 Technological Scenario

-The synthetic data generated for this scenario followed a normal distribution for the seven features, and the target variable was equally balanced across its two categories for the IID variant, as shown in Figure 12.
-Shapiro-Wilk Tests (SWTs) were conducted for feature generation.
+The synthetic data generated for this scenario followed a normal distribution for the seven features, and the target variable was equally balanced across its two categories for the IID variant, as shown in Figure 12. `Shapiro-Wilk Tests` (SWTs) were conducted for feature generation.
 With an alpha (α) of 5%, the null hypothesis (H0) was accepted, making this scenario unlikely to occur in real-life situations.

 ![Distribution analysis for IID](/FiguresAndTables/mainReadmeFig/12.png)
 **Figure 12.** Distribution analysis for features and target variable in the IID variant.

-In contrast, the non-IID data was not normally distributed, and its target variable was unbalanced.
-Shapiro-Wilk tests conducted for feature generation, with α = 5%, resulted in the rejection of H0, as depicted in Figure 13.
+In contrast, the non-IID data was not normally distributed, and its target variable was unbalanced. `SWTs` conducted for feature generation, with α = 5%, resulted in the rejection of H0, as depicted in Figure 13.
 This scenario is likely to occur in real-life situations.

 ![Distribution analysis for non-IID](/FiguresAndTables/mainReadmeFig/13.png)
 **Figure 13.** Distribution analysis for features and target variable in the non-IID variant.